Drunk bus driver crashed van

 Community Magistrate Elder Robati fined MacDonald $1100 and ordered her to pay court costs of $130.

-He disqualified her from driving for 28 days, following which she will be subject to alcohol interlock provisions.
+He disqualified her from driving for 28 days, after which she will be subject to alcohol interlock provisions.